The Phone Co-op: Strategy

 At the Annual General Meeting of 3 February 2018, the board presented a plan to boost sales to businesses by investing the co-operative's reserves and part of the members' share capital in updating systems and raising pay.
 Members voiced their concern about the risks involved and urged the board to be more transparent in its communication.
 At a Special General Meeting on 28 April 2018 members voted 136:50 for a motion supporting the strategy.
-However this was only after voting 202:17 to transfer the co-op's engagements to (i.e. merge with) Midcounties Co-operative Society, which has greater resources and the potential to cross-sell to its Co-operative Energy customers.
+However this was only after voting 202:17 to transfer the co-op's engagements to (i.e. merge with) Midcounties Co-operative Society, which had greater resources and the potential to cross-sell to its Co-operative Energy customers.
 Since both votes were open to all circa 11,700 members, the vote turnout was less than 2%.
 A confirmatory vote on the transfer of engagements was held on 12 May 2018 in Droitwich where it was passed by 75 votes out of 76.
 The transfer took place on 1 June 2018.